How fear and shootings drive business for the gun industry

 One model he mentioned as popular: the AR-556 pistol — a smaller version of the AR-15 military-style rifle.

 A month later, a Ruger AR-556 pistol was sold at a gun shop in Boulder, Colo., bought by the alleged gunman who killed 10 people Monday at the King Soopers supermarket.
 Authorities have not said whether he used it.
-But he’d purchased it six days earlier, the same day as a mass shooting that killed 8 people at massage parlors in Atlanta.
+But he had purchased it six days earlier, the same day as a mass shooting that killed eight people at massage parlors in Atlanta.

 Now, these two mass shootings are likely to spur even stronger gun sales, as President Biden and some Democrats push for new gun regulations — launching a now-familiar cycle of fear over violence and the political reactions to it that generates more demand for guns, raising the potential for even more shootings.

-Fear and uncertainty about what it is next has long been a boon to gunmakers’ bottom lines.
+Fear and uncertainty about what is next has long been a boon to gunmakers’ bottom lines.

 “They will sell more guns as a result of this, no doubt — out of fear,” said Benjamin Dowd-Arrow, a public health professor at Florida State University who studies firearms and mental health.